orov-io/anne-bonny/README.md

 - [] Tutorial
 - [] Add Database to a single service
+- [] Use echo+Validator to validate request data
+- [] Add hot reloading to docker-compose
 - [] Healthcheck in dockerfile
 - [] Add a front client (use flutter)
 - [] Swagger auto generation
+- [] Add a public golang sdk api client for the exposed API.
-- [] Add a golang sdk api client for entire API.
+- [] Add a private golang sdk api client for both the exposed and the internal services API.
 - [] Deployer
 - [] IaC
 - [] KrakenD : It will coexist with caddy?
-Caddy will do the krakenD for no local overcharging?
+Caddy will do the krakenD tas for no local overcharging?
 - [] Jaeaguer
 - [] Kubernetes
+- [] Local CI/CD tool with Jenkins or GitLabCI

 ## Tutorial